Best ways to receive money internationally in 2024

 Here’s a look at how to receive payments from international clients into a multi-currency account from a service like Wise Business:

-• Give the bank details to the sender or include them on your invoice
+- Give the account details to the sender or include them on your invoice

 Is there a limit to receiving money from abroad?